 3. The Seats

 There are no nosebleed seats here!
 Whether you purchase a front row seat or a general admission ticket, you won't pay more than $15 and you are guaranteed to have a fantastic view.
-Plus you can get up close and personal with future major league players, well on their way to a spot with the Baltimore Orioles.
+Plus you can get up close and personal with future major and minor league players.

 2. The Local Beer

-New this year is 4 1/2 Taphouse, serving over 20 varieties of local beer on tap at each game.
-You'll find fan favorites like Flying Dog next to brews that are new to the scene like Idiom.
+4 1/2 Taphouse serves up more than 20 varieties of local beer on tap at each game.
+You'll find fan favorites like Flying Dog next to brews made right in the heart of Frederick City like Idiom.

 1. The Sillyness